 When you notice that your trees are attacked by twig girdlers, you’ll want to turn your thoughts to twig girdler control.
 Don’t start by buying pesticides for treating for twig girdlers.
 Your first step should be a thorough clean-up of the backyard.

-If you pick up and dispose of all of the twigs on the ground beneath trees that have been attacked, you are effecting twig girdler control.
+If you pick up and dispose of all of the twigs on the ground beneath trees that have been attacked, you are affecting twig girdler control.
 Many of the twigs you destroy will contain eggs or larva.
 Treating for twig girdlers by removing the fallen twigs goes a long way toward ridding the area of this pest.